artemis-p/acebook-byteU/README.md

 ## User Stories
 ```
 As a User
-so that i can use byteU
+So that I can use byteU
 I want to sign up
 ```
 ```